-Field Description

-31-25 This field is reserved.

-Reserved This read-only field is reserved and always has the value 0.

-24 Comparator match

-MATCHED

-If this read-only flag is asserted, it indicates the operation defined by the FUNCTION field occurred since the last read of the register.
+Field Description 31-25 Reserved This field is reserved.
+This read-only field is reserved and always has the value 0. rieserveu This read-only field is reserved and always has the value o.
+24 MATCHED Comparator match If this read-only flag is asserted, it indicates the operation defined by the FUNCTION field occurred since the last read of the register.
 Reading the register clears this bit.